 On the other end of the spectrum, you have the guy who eats at the buffet before the gym and simply can't get a pump or any energy to crush his workout.

 Fix it: It takes the body time to digest food.
 Cramming a protein bar down your gullet five minutes prior to training isn't ideal.
 Conversely, smashing the local buffet full of empty calories will pool blood to your digestive system making you feel sluggish.

 Be prepared.
 Have a fast-digesting protein and a small amount of a complex carb around an hour before your workout.
 Go with something like an apple with whey protein.

 Mistake #8 - You like to go clubbing

 There's an epidemic in every gym across the country.
 Patrons are confusing clubs with gyms.
 Do you go to the gym in hopes to find your soulmate or to simply hook up?

 Is staring at the hottie on the elliptical your main goal for showing up?
 Socializing with the females is healthy as being single is sometimes tough, but is the gym really the place for this?

 Fix it: I've got some bad news.
 Most, if not all women go to the gym to (wait for it) workout.
-They may feel insecure entering into a male dominated area as it is and your gawking doesn't help either.
-Save the meet and greets for the club, bar or other favorite watering hole.
+They may feel insecure entering into a male-dominated area as it is and your gawking doesn't help either.
+Save the meet and greets for the club, bar or another favorite watering hole.

 Throw out the playbook one day and perform an all pull-up back day or 10 sets of 10 on squats.
 Whatever you do make sure you do it because it scares you a little and takes you outside of your comfort zone.
 Remember, bravery isn't the lack of fear; it's the act of doing something in spite of your fear.